pantheon-systems/terminus-build-tools-plugin/README.md

 To customize this for a specific project:

-- Define necessary environment variables in the Circle project settings file `circle.yml`:
+- Define necessary environment variables within your CI provider:
   - TERMINUS_SITE: The name of the Pantheon site that will be used in testing.
   - TERMINUS_TOKEN: A Terminus OAuth token that has write access to the terminus site specified by TERMINUS_SITE.
   - GIT_EMAIL: Used to configure the git user’s email address for commits we make.
 - Customize `dependencies:` as needed to install additional tools.
 - Replace example `test:` section with commands to run your tests.
 - [Add a `build-assets` script](https://pantheon.io/blog/writing-composer-scripts) to your composer.json file.
-- Add any needed cleanup steps (e.g. `drush updatedb`) after `build:env:merge`.

 ### PR Environments vs Other Test Environments

 Note that using a single environment for each PR means that it is not possible to run multiple tests against the same PR at the same time.
 Currently, no effort is made to cancel running tests when a new one is kicked off; if the concurrent build is not cancelled before a new commit is pushed to the PR branch, then the two tests could potentially conflict with each other.
 If support for parallel tests on the same PR is desired, then it is possible to eliminate PR environments, and make all tests run in their own independent CI environment.
-To do this, make the following change in the environments section of the circle.yml file:
+To do this, configure your CI provider by **adding** the following environment variable:
 ```
     TERMINUS_ENV: $CI_LABEL
 ```
 ### Running Tests without Multidevs

-To use this tool on a Pantheon site that does not have multidev environments support, it is possible to run all tests against the dev environment.
-If this is done, then clearly it is not possible to run multiple tests at the same time.
-To use the dev environment, make the following change in the environments section of the circle.yml file:
+To use this tool on a Pantheon site that does not have multidev environments support, it is possible to run all tests against the `dev` environment.
+If this is done, then it is not possible to run multiple tests at the same time.
+To use the `dev` environment, configure your CI provider by **adding** the following environment variable:
 ```
     TERMINUS_ENV: dev
 ```
-** IMPORTANT NOTE: ** If you initially set up your site using `terminus build:project:create`, and you do **not** use the `--team` option, or the team you specify is not an Agency organization, then your Circle configuration will automatically be set up to use only the dev environment.
-If you later add multidev capabilities to your site, you will need to [visit the Circle CI environment variables configuration page](https://circleci.com/docs/api/#authentication) and **delete** the entry for TERMINUS_ENV.
+** IMPORTANT NOTE: ** If you initially set up your site using `terminus build:project:create`, and you do **not** use the `--team` option, or the team you specify is not an Agency organization, then your configuration will automatically be set up to use only the dev environment.
+If you later add multidev capabilities to your site, you will need to edit the environment variables in your CI configuration and **delete** the entry for `TERMINUS_ENV`.

-## Other Build Tools Commands
+## Build Tools Command Examples

 The examples below show how some of the other `build:env:` commands are used within test scripts.
 It is not usually necessary to run any of these commands directly; they may be of interest if you are customizing or building your own test scripts.